push-protocol/push-delivery-node/README.md

 ## Step-4: FCM Project Setup

 - Refer https://firebase.google.com/docs/admin/setup
-- Create firebase-adminsdk.json file in the root folder and add the FCM JSON in the file
+- Create firebase-adminsdk.json file in the root folder and add the FCM JSON to this file

 ## Step-5: Build the Delivery node project